Saint Anne Parish Church (Pagbilao): The First Parish Church

 In 1952, the first parish church of Sta.
 Ana was built, through the command of Bishop Alfredo Ma.
 Obviar, D.D, the first Bishop of Lucena, the scope of 5 Barangays: Binahaan, Ilaya and Ibabang Polo, & Silangan and Kanlurang Malicboy.
 From then on, the parish improved with a convent built in 1959.
 Also, the lot was elevated to avoid getting flooded.

 The Request

-A few months after the fiesta of 1957, with advise from Rev. Fr.
+A few months after the fiesta of 1957, with advice from Rev. Fr.
 Vicente Urlanda, the people requested from Most Rev. Bishop Alfredo Ma.
 Obviar for St. Anne Church to have their own priest.
 The first religious procession was held led by the parochial vicar of Pagbilao, Fr.
 Severino Salvania, who organized a mass and baptism.
 The Glorioso couple soon donated their lot to the future parish priest, Fr.
 Vicente Urlanda, Curate of Pagbilao, presented to bishop Obviar, the petition of the people for a regular priest.